buckyroberts/Source-Code-from-Tutorials/README.md

 ***

-#####How to Submit Source Code
+## How to Submit Source Code

 1 - Download [GitHub for Windows](https://windows.github.com/) or [GitHub for Mac](https://mac.github.com/)

 2 - On the top right of this page, click "Fork".
-This will create a copy for you.
+This will create a copy of the repository for you.

 ![](http://i.imgur.com/UTwzOgC.png)

-3 - Once your copy has been created, click “Clone in Desktop” to download and save it on your computer.
+3 - Once your copy has been created, click “Clone in Desktop” to download and save it to your computer.

 ![](http://i.imgur.com/uNy5iHg.png)

-4 - From here you can make changes, add folders, add source code files, etc...
+4 - From here you can make changes, add folders, add source code files, etc.

 5 - When you are finished with your changes, open GitHub for Windows (or Mac)